soulhotel/yor-ytdlp/README.md

 ## How it works

+0. The script operates through "pages", listed below in 1-7.

 1. The User can input a URL or press ENTER to default to URLs in ~/Downloads/ytdlp/url.txt
    - ✔ The script validates URLs and creates the directory for you
    - ✔ Multiple URLs in the url.txt can batch custom download